 The fixed bike’s position in a bike trainer brings another disadvantage.
 It doesn’t force you to keep your balance.

 This means you don’t have to engage core muscles as much.
 But add a side-to-side motion, and voila!
-The engagement of your core muscles increases because you will be forced to balance.
+Your core muscles engage more because you will be forced to balance.

-According to this study, the performance benefits of core training were not proven, and further research needs to be done.
+According to this study, the performance benefits of core training were not demonstrated, and further research is needed.

 However, the same study suggests that strengthened core muscles can help prevent injuries.